BITSS/WorldBankJan2018/2-GitDemo.md

 So, we need a way to know which version of our pipeline we are using and what has changed since the last version.
 There are many potential solutions in this space.
 Some people organize their revisions by hand into series of separate folders.
 Others use software that logs every action they take (SPSS or STATA output logs).
 Yet others prefer some kind of track-changes function in their GUI.

 These solutions all suffer the same problem in that they force you, the user, to think about what a version is and how you are managing changes between versions.
-For example, if you are documenting your workflow with SPSS logs, if you want to know how you got that result you found one time last week, you have to manually search through the output from that entire day to find the code you ran but also all of the code that you ran to may or may not have led up to that result.
+For example, if you are documenting your workflow with SPSS logs, if you want to know how you got that result you found one time last week, you have to manually search through the output from that entire day to find the code you ran but also all of the code that you ran that may or may not have led up to that result.

-Git, or `git`, is software that abstracts away those details. is a version control program that helps you very accurately keep track of changes to text files, with or without collaborators.
+Git, or `git`, is a version control program that helps you solve this by very accurately tracking changes to text files, with or without collaborators.
 Note that .txt, .do, .R, .md, and many other files are actually text files.
 Others like .doc, .docx, .xls, .xlsx, .pdf, .dta, are not text files.
 So there's huge value in using Git and Github for your Stata script (.do) files, but there's little value in using it with your data (.dta) files.
 However, `git` is not particularly intuitive or user friendly.
 In fact, the author of `git` likes to joke that its name is a reference to how obstinate and curmudgeonly it is.
 The downsides here are:

 1. Hard to understand
 2. Hard to use correctly